rbrynteson/theargylemvp/_posts/2020-07-08-teams-toolkit.md

 ## My Project

 This should be a very easy project.
 I have a project currently in process that spans multiple GitHub repositories.
 We do all of issue tracking via GitHub.
-For every project that has a user experience tied to it, we build in a very simple "feedback" form so user (internal, external, whomever) can project us with feature requests, bugs or whatever other thoughts they have.
+For every project that has a user experience tied to it, we build in a very simple "feedback" form so users (internal, external, whomever) can provide us with feature requests, bugs or whatever other thoughts they have.
 Our project management team has asked to be able to see all of the GitHub issues but they don't want to have to browse to all of these repositories.
 So using the Octokit.NET we built a REST endpoint that we can pass any number of repository names and it will return all of the issues that are open across all the collection.

 So I want to build a channel tab that I can put inside the project so the project management team can see all the open issues in a single spot.

 ## Setup

 To use the new Teams Toolkit, all you need to do is install it in Visual Studio Code.
-The team announced at Build that a similar tool was coming for Visual Studio.
 Head over to extensions in Visual Studio Code, search for Teams Toolkit and there you go.

 <img src="https://theargylemvp.com/assets/images/07.08.2020.1.png" width="650" />